-The skilled person may supervise work carried out by an instructed person and electrical Contractors working on the E-ELT construction.
+The skilled person may supervise work carried out by an instructed person and electrical Contractors working for ESO.

-12.1.4 Electrical expert (degree 3, e.g. electrical engineer)
+11.1.4 Electrical expert (degree 3, for example: electrical engineer)

 An Electrical Expert is someone with the proper knowledge, skills, ability, training, education and experience relevant to the type of work to be carried out.
 He/ she may: